Abid000111/Git-Command-Repo/README.md

 # Git and terminal command
-This repository is on git and terminal command for windows.
+This repository is on git and terminal command for windows